cogini/mix_systemd/README.md

 ```

 Recent versions of systemd (after 235) will create these directories at
 start time based on the settings in the unit file.
-For earlier systemd
+With earlier systemd
-versions, you need to create them beforehand using installation scripts, e.g.
+versions, create them beforehand using installation scripts, e.g.
 [mix_deploy](https://github.com/cogini/mix_deploy).

 For security, we set permissions more restrictively than the systemd defaults.
-You can configure them with e.g. `configuration_directory_mode`.
-See the
+You can configure them by setting varialbles such as `configuration_directory_mode`.
-defaults in `lib/mix/tasks/systemd.ex`.
+See the defaults in `lib/mix/tasks/systemd.ex`.

 `systemd_version`: Sets the systemd version on the target system, default 235.
 This determines which systemd features the library will enable.
 If you are